waydabber/BetterDisplay/README.md

 - **Romanian** - @mikevic18
 - **Spanish** (in progress) - @Bottacco

-If you want BetterDisplay in your language and willing to contribute to the localization effort, [check out the localization status and instructions](https://github.com/waydabber/BetterDisplay/discussions/2165)!
+If you want BetterDisplay in your language and are willing to contribute to the localization effort, [check out the localization status and instructions](https://github.com/waydabber/BetterDisplay/discussions/2165)!

 ## Compatibility